Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

+In all the experiments, we will assume a uniform initial probability distribution $\mathcal{P}(Y)$.
 In Section \ref{sec:results_particular_case}, the particular case in which $\widetilde{\mathcal{P}}(Y)=\mathcal{P}(Y)$ will be tested, that is, when the aim is to reproduce the original probability distribution $\mathcal{P}(Y)$ obtained by the model (in our case the uniform distribution).
 Afterward, in Section \ref{sec:results_general_case}, a more general scenario will be tested, in which different target probability distributions $\widetilde{\mathcal{P}}(Y)$ will be randomly sampled from a Dirichlet distribution of $k=12$ parameters and $\alpha_i=1 , \ 1 \leq i \leq 12$.
-A total of 100 different target probability distributions will be sampled, and the approach will be tested in each of them.
+A total of 100 different target probability distributions will be sampled, and our methods will be tested in each of them.
 This general case will be used to provide an exhaustive comparison of the effectiveness of the methods introduced.

 To generate the transition matrices $T$, a set of samples $\mathcal{X}$ will be used, composed of 500 samples per class, which makes a total of 6000 input samples.
-In particular, $\mathcal{X}$ will be used to generate the auxiliary matrix $R$ required in Method 2 and Method 3, as described in equation \eqref{eq:matrix_r}, and, for the case of Method 4, to estimate the probabilities described in equation \eqref{eq:m4_Psi}.
+In particular, $\mathcal{X}$ will be used to generate the auxiliary matrix $R$ required in the UBM and EWTM, as described in Equation \eqref{eq:matrix_r}, and, for the case of the CRM, to estimate the probabilities described in Equation \eqref{eq:m4_Psi}.
 The generated transition matrices $T$ will be tested using another set of samples $\hat{\mathcal{X}}$, disjoint from $\mathcal{X}$, also composed of 500 inputs per class.
 The proportion of samples that has been classified as each particular class after the attack is applied to every input in $\hat{\mathcal{X}}$ will be taken as the \textit{empirical} probability distribution, and will be denoted $\hat{\mathcal{P}}(Y)=( \hat{p}_1, \dots, \hat{p}_k )$.
 Using this collection of data, we will evaluate to what extent the empirical probability distributions $\hat{\mathcal{P}}(Y)$ match $\widetilde{\mathcal{P}}(Y)$.
 The similarity between both distributions will be measured using different metrics: the maximum and mean absolute difference, the Kullback-Leibler divergence and the Spearman correlation.

 To thoroughly evaluate our methods, we randomly sampled a set $\bar{\mathcal{X}}$ of 1000 inputs per class from the training set of the Speech Command Dataset, and computed a 2-fold cross-validation, using one half of $\bar{\mathcal{X}}$ as $\mathcal{X}$ and the other half as $\hat{\mathcal{X}}$.
 Moreover, we launched 50 repetitions of the cross-validation process, using in every repetition a different random partition of $\bar{\mathcal{X}}$.
 An additional evaluation of our methods considering different sizes for the set $\mathcal{X}$ will be provided in Appendix \ref{sec:supp_less_train}.